joshua0702k/LEAPs/content/leaps/leap-16.md

 There are 3 other components needed to determine to the net value (NAV) of the pool:

 1. Locked short collateral \\((LSC)\\): The amount of sUSD and the sUSD-denominated amount of synth underlyings (sETH, sBTC, etc) used to collateralize the AMM’s short positions.
-When the AMM shorts an option, the required collateral is subtracted from the free liquidity and added to \\(LSC\\).
+When the AMM shorts an option, the required collateral is subtracted from the trading liquidity and added to \\(LSC\\).
 2. \\(O_L\\): The mark-to-market value of the options the pool is long using the GWAV values of the volatility.
 This is a sum of the AMM's positions over all listings of this asset using the GWAV values of the skews and baseline volatilities.
 Suppose the pool has \\(n_T\\) expiries and \\(n_K\\) strikes.
 Let \\(S\\) be the spot price of the asset, \\(r=0\\) the risk free rate, \\(K_i\\) the \\(i^{\text{th}}\\) strike and \\(T_j\\) the \\(j^\text{th}\\) expiry.
 Then we define \\(O_L\\) as \\[O_{L} = \sum_{j=1}^{n_{T}}\sum_{i=1}^{n_{K}}\left[n_{i,j}^{(\text{long call})}C(\sigma_{i,j}^{GWAV},K_{i},S,r,T_{j})+n_{i,j}^{(\text{long put})}P(\sigma_{i,j}^{GWAV},K_{i},S,r,T_{j})\right]\\] where \\(n_{i,j}^{(\text{long call/put})}\\) is the number of long calls/puts the AMM owns of this listing, \\(\sigma_{i,j}^{(GWAV)} = b_{j}^{(GWAV)} \times R_{(i,j)}^{(GWAV)}\\) is the GWAV trading volatility and \\(C\\), \\(P\\) are the Black Scholes prices of the call/put options using the given parameters
 3. \\(O_S\\): the mark-to-market value of the options the pool is short.
 This is defined in the same way as \\(O_L\\) except the sum is taken over all short positions the AMM holds.